ÖH – Student’s Union of UAS BFI Vienna

 – Class representatives (elected every year, your direct representative in the courses)

 We are here for you if you need any assistance in your studies: We can help with topics such as filing formal complaints on exams where there have been mistakes.
 Furthermore we can consult you on other study related questions: There is always an open ear for you.
-You can find out office directly next to the main entrance of the UAS at the location Wohlmutstraße (beneath the blue FHV sign).
+You can find our office directly next to the main entrance of the UAS at the location Wohlmutstraße (beneath the orange FHV sign).

 Information about the exams during the Corona-semester